plotly/plotly.py/doc/python/colorscales.md

 Colorbars can be positioned by specifying x and y coordinates.
 By default, the x and y values are "paper" coordinates, which refer to the plot area.
 You can also use coordinates based on the "container" by setting `xref="container"` or `yref="container"`.
 The following example uses a container reference for the x position.

-See the positioning section of the [the figure data structure page](/python/figure-structure/#positioning-with-paper-container-coordinates-or-axis-domain-coordinates) for more details on "paper" vs "container" coordinates.
+See the positioning section of [the figure data structure page](/python/figure-structure/#positioning-with-paper-container-coordinates-or-axis-domain-coordinates) for more details on "paper" vs "container" coordinates.

 ```python
 import plotly.graph_objects as go